 You may direct your gift to an existing named scholarship or professorship, or you may simply provide a gift to be used "for greatest need of the Law Center."
 You might also wish to provide support for a particular program or to the Annual Fund/Chancellor’s Council.
 If you do not specify a fund or purpose, your gift will be placed in the Annual Fund and used for general support.

 Checks may be payable to the LSU FOUNDATION, with LSU Law Center in the notation line.

 Office of Alumni Relations

 Be sure to enclose a note that tells us who you are honoring and who we should notify or, download a form to send along with your gift.

-You can also make a memorial/in honor gift online.
+You may also make a memorial/in honor gift online via the secure LSU Foundation website.
 Complete the donor information, specify the Law Center as the beneficiary unit, and select “yes” for “is this a memorial/honorarium contribution?”
 Then fill in the information about your honoree and the person(s) you want us to notify.